Moonlite-S/nextjsblog/README.md

 ### Changelog

+(2/22/2024)
+> Replace ShadCN's pagination wtih my own.
+Now only loads six blogs per page for faster load times for high blog counts.
+> Changed some text around the About Me Page.

 (2/7/2024) but in the evening:
 > I managed to deploy the site onto Vercel after some modifications.
 > I needed to go from using SQlite to Vercel Postgre which ended up being easier than I thought the second time around.
 I tried using it without Prisma, but it was kinda confusing, but using Prisma with it was easier.